D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Evaluation

-\textbf{Dataset accuracy analysis.} As detailed in \Cref{xxxscoreevaluation}, since \syss is only able to work on 1,573 functions, we base our training and evaluation datasets on this subset.
-To better understand our dataset, we first analyze the score distribution from \syss over these 1,573 decompiled outputs generated directly from the decompiler.
-Running \syss on the Ghidra-generated functions allows us to partition them into two groups: originally accurate (i.e., error-free) and originally inaccurate.
-Of the 1,573 functions, 1,025 are classified as originally accurate (i.e., \syss = 0, since $R_{read}(o_g,o_g)$ = 0), while the remaining 548 fall into originally inaccurate (i.e., \syss < 0), 307 exhibiting syntax errors and 241 containing semantic errors.
+\textit{Dataset overview.} Given that \syss supports 1,573 functions (see \Cref{xxxscoreevaluation}), we center our overview on this filtered set.
+To better understand our dataset, we run \syss on the raw Ghidra outputs of these functions and examine their results distribution.
+Based on the accuracy check, the functions were split into two groups: originally accurate (i.e., error-free) and originally inaccurate. \Cref{tab:dataset} shows the results: Of the 1,573 functions, 1,025 are classified as originally accurate (i.e., pass \syss's accuracy check), while the remaining 548 fall into originally inaccurate (i.e., fail the \syss's accuracy check), 307 exhibiting syntax errors and 241 containing semantic errors.

-\textbf{Training and evaluation dataset.} We randomly choose 300 functions from the originally accurate group as the training data.
+\textit{Training and evaluation.} We randomly choose 300 functions from the originally accurate group as the training data.
 This selection criterion is based on the fact that LLMs demonstrate a limited ability to correct decompiler-introduced inaccuracies when provided only with decompiled code, as listed in \Cref{OIAresult}.
-To train the model, we use the following template: \textit{``prompt'': [ \{ ``role'': ``system'', ``content'': ``You are a helpful assistant for improving the decompiled result from the user.
+We apply this template uniformly during both training and inference: \textit{``prompt'': [ \{ ``role'': ``system'', ``content'': ``You are a helpful assistant for improving the decompiled result from the user.
 The user will input the decompiled result from Ghidra.
 Please improve its readability while preserving its semantics.
 Please do not add comments.
-Please just output the improved code.'' \}, \{ ``role'': ``user'', ``content'': ``[original decompiled code]'' \} }.
+Please just output the improved code.'' \}, \{``role'': ``user'', ``content'': ``[original decompiled code]''\}}.

-We evaluate \sys on the remaining 1,273 functions, which we split into two subsets: 725 functions that are \textbf{originally accurate (OA)} and 548 functions that are \textbf{originally inaccurate (OIA)}.
+We evaluate \sys on the remaining 1,273 functions with two subsets: 725 functions that are \textbf{originally accurate (OA)} and 548 functions that are \textbf{originally inaccurate (OIA)}.